 All of which is to say that reasonable suspicion is a relatively easy legal standard for the authorities to meet.
 But a diligent defense lawyer will ensure it was met–and higher legal hurdles are still to come.

 Once the officer has pulled a driver over, the police still need probable cause to order a BAC test.
 An admission by the driver that they’ve been drinking qualifies, so a driver invoking their Fifth Amendment rights of silence might be a prudent decision.

-Slurred speech and other symptoms might qualify as probable cause, but not automatically.
+Slurred speech and other symptoms might be probable causes, but not automatically.
 People speak differently, even when sober.
 Someone could have reddened eyes for reasons other than consuming alcohol.

 The “field test” that officers conduct is a way they can establish probable cause.
 Again, drivers are not obligated to “walk in a straight line” or “touch your finger to your nose” or any of the other exercises an officer might want to put them through.
 They can refuse the test.

-If the field test is conducted, it will be recorded by video camera on the dashboard on the police car.
-A defense attorney can request the video as a part of discovery and see if the officer really had probable cause.
+If the field test is conducted, it will be recorded by a video camera on the dashboard of the police car.
+A defense attorney can request the video as a part of discovery and see if the officer had probable cause.

 Challenging the BAC Test

 Whether the test was done by drawing blood or with a breathalyzer, it’s not the infallible reading it might be perceived as.
 Here are just a few of the reasons why…